helenajr/um_stratificaton/1_assemble.md

 column names which makes this tricky… The following script works reproducibly with the csv files used for the paper but may need tweaking to be effective on other files.
-I could have just manually fixed the problems with the csvs but I thought this would be more fun (and a better way of doing it if you had loads of csv files).
+I could have just manually fixed the problems with the csvs but I thought this would be a better way of doing it if you had loads of csv files.

 ``` r
 #Load required packages